Skip to content

 </div>

-</template>The key insight is that your component is a pure function of the frame number.
-Given the same frame, you get the same pixels.
-Every time.
-This is what we mean by deterministic rendering.
+Your component is a pure function of the frame number.
+Given the same frame, it produces the same pixels.
+This is deterministic rendering.

 When Pellicule updates the frame prop, Vue's reactivity system efficiently re-renders only what changed.
 There's no page reload between frames — just reactive updates.
 This is why Pellicule can render at 25+ frames per second.